 Corporate Social Responsibility and Sustainability

-The Bank has a long tradition of returning part of its profits back to the local community.
+There is a common thread running through our nearly 180-year history, which is about a strong commitment to society on several levels.
 We are still very concerned about how our business affects people, the environment and the community around us.
 Therefore, social responsibility is something we take into account in everything we do.

 SpareBank 1 Østlandet’s Green Bond Framework is an extension of the Bank’s sustainability strategy and general guidelines for corporate social responsibility and sustainability.
 The framework is in line with the ICMA Green Bond Principles.